Audio is a vital component of modern communication and entertainment.

 Students start with fundamental skills important for all aspects of music production in their first year.
 The second and third years of the program allow students to specialize in recording or live production.

-Internships are a critical part of obtaining practical skills.
+Internships are a critical component of obtaining practical skills when considering audio engineering programs.

 Visible Music College’s Music Engineering degree requires students to complete two internships.
 Students choose internships that are related to skills they want to improve or that they are passionate about.
 Internships are a great first step to employment after graduation.